 - Reception teachers use the Foundation (F) year Australian Curriculum achievement standards as reference points for descriptive reporting on student pogress.

 - National Assessment Program – Literacy and Numeracy (NAPLAN) tests results for years 3, 5 and 7 students

-The assessment and reporting process is an important link between school and home.
-The school makes every effort to ensure students’ progress is monitored and support and intellectual challenge is provided as required.
+The TPPS R-7 Assessment and Reporting schedule assists teachers to identify relevant interventions and track individual, class and whole school progress to inform practice and site priorities.
+The school makes every effort to ensure students’ progress is monitored with support and challenge.
 Parents/caregivers are encouraged to contact their child’s teacher if they have concerns regarding their child’s progress.
-Communication between parents and staff is fundamental to a students’ success.
-Teachers provide specific attention to Literacy and Numeracy and professional assessment of students’ progress and achievements across all learning areas.
+Communication and an effective partnership between parents and staff is fundamental to a students’ success.

-Specialist teachers in Italian language, Physical Education and The Arts provide progress reports during parent-teacher-student interviews and through summative reports.
+Specialist teachers in Italian language, Physical Education, The Arts and Technologies provide progress reports during parent-teacher-student interviews and summative reports.